Meet our team of diverse and passionate therapists leading the way at Sol Health.

 Are you navigating anxiety, depression, life transitions, relationship challenges, or simply feeling stuck?
 I’m Austin, a therapist-in-training and Licensed Associate Counselor based in New Jersey, holding a degree from Seton Hall University and certifications in School Counseling and Sports Psychology.
 With experience supporting adolescents and adults in school and athletic settings, I work collaboratively with clients to help them gain clarity, build resilience, and move toward meaningful change.

-I'm dedicated to providing a secure and encouraging environment for you to explore your thoughts, feelings, and experiences as a therapist-in-training.
+Hello, I'm Bibek Siwakoti Sherpa, a second-year Binghamton University MSW student.
+I'm dedicated to providing a secure and encouraging environment for you to explore your thoughts, feelings, and experiences.
 Together, we'll work politely and thoughtfully at your own pace.
 I want you to feel heard, respected, and accepted because I know that beginning therapy can be frightening.
-In order to give the best care possible, I'm learning under supervision as a therapist-in-training.
-I'm LGBTQ+ and came from a refugee family.
-My viewpoint on identity, resilience, and the difficulties people encounter has been influenced by these experiences.
-Since I understand how hard it is to feel accepted, I work hard to create a warm and encouraging environment.

-Hi, I’m Cara, a master’s student in Social Work at LSU, based in New York for the past eight years.
+Hi, I’m Cara, a MSW candidate at LSU, based in New York for the past eight years.
 My path to social work has been shaped by pivots—I began as a plus-sized model, creating spaces where people could feel seen, and later became a producer, connecting people and ideas.
 These experiences deepened my belief in representation, connection, and the importance of being heard.In the therapy room, I bring that same ethos.
 I draw from Mindfulness-Based Cognitive Therapy, Internal Family Systems, and Motivational Interviewing to support clients through life transitions, identity shifts, and those tricky in-between seasons.

 Have you ever felt isolated or as though no one truly understands you?
 Or that your voice isn’t being heard?
 I’m here to remind you that you're not alone in facing these emotions.
 I’m Catherine - a therapist-in-training and Licensed Social Worker (LSW in NJ, LMSW in NY) currently completing my MSW at Rutgers University.
 I support individuals navigating trauma, identity, and belonging, with particular care for those impacted by early childhood trauma, transracial adoption, and cultural disconnection.
 As an international Chinese transracial adoptee, I bring both clinical insight and lived experience to our work - offering an affirming space where you don’t have to explain or shrink any part of who you are.

-Hi, I’m Chloe, a therapist-in-training in Binghamton University’s MSW program and a certified rape crisis counselor with Crime Victims Assistance Center.
+Hi, I’m Chloe, a final year MSW candidate at Binghamton University and a certified rape crisis counselor with Crime Victims Assistance Center.
 I practice from a strengths-based, solution-focused perspective, helping clients identify what’s already working and build on existing skills to reach meaningful goals.
 I practice from a strengths-based, solution-focused perspective, helping clients identify what’s already working and build on existing skills to reach meaningful goals.I believe people are inherently resilient, and I strive to create a supportive space that highlights capabilities rather than limitations.

 You might have heard the expression that healing is nonlinear- as your clinician, I feel really strongly that therapy is best when it’s unrushed, and it’s really important that it happens at your own pace and comfort.
 My take on therapy is that it’s for examining thoughts without bypassing feelings.
 It’s predicated on excavation of self, a lot of self-compassion, and willingness to closely turn over complex ideas as if in the palms of your hands.
 From me, you can expect warmth, investment, and- where appropriate- even humor to support increased perspective.
 This highly personalized process is, I believe, one of the best efforts any of us can make for our health.

-I believe therapy should feel like a safe and welcoming space where you don’t have to carry your struggles alone.
+Hi, I'm Rhea, a final year MSW candidate at Yeshiva University.
+As a first-generation college student, I understand how personal history and cultural expectations can shape the way we see ourselves and relate to others.
 My approach is collaborative and compassionate—I see us as partners in exploring your story, honoring your strengths, and working through challenges at a pace that feels right for you.
-As a first-generation college student, I understand how personal history and cultural expectations can shape the way we see ourselves and relate to others.
 I especially enjoy supporting individuals navigating anxiety, identity, relationships, or big life transitions.

 Hello!
-My name is Daniel Kanter.
+My name is Daniel Kanter, and I am a final year candidate at Loyola University's Master's in Social Work Program.
 Social Work is an important field to me because it provides a lens to examine all the variables that compose our identities, as a means of understanding our internal and external worlds.
 If you are struggling with big questions surrounding purpose, reactivity, anxiety, depression, and identity, you have come to the right place.

-Hello all, as a therapist-in-training with a background in forensic psychology, I strive to create a supportive, empathetic space where clients feel heard, validated, and empowered.
+I strive to create a supportive, empathetic space where clients feel heard, validated, and empowered.
 As a first-generation immigrant from India and a trilingual speaker of Hindi, Gujarati, and English, I bring a deep appreciation for diverse identities and lived experiences.
 I tailor to individual client needs and love supporting first generation immigrants, trauma, and students navigating academic stress and anxiety.
+I’m currently in the final year of the MA in Forensic Mental Health Counseling program at John Jay College.

 Have you ever felt like you are stuck in an endless cycle, where it feels like recurring déjà vu moments?
 I’m here to gently remind you how powerful you are in becoming more self-aware of certain patterns that take place in your world.
 I’m Diana, currently working on my MSW at Rutgers University.
 I want to be able to hold a safe space where you can talk freely without judgement, pressure, or restrictions.
 Together we will explore your inner world further, to then learn to recognize patterns, and reconnect with your voice and personal power.